teivah/majorana/README.md

 ## MVM-4

-One issue I realized with MVM-3 is when it met a nonconditional branches.
+One issue I realized with MVM-3 is when it met a unconditional branches.
 For example:

 ```asm
 main: